4 Common Wintertime Injuries

 Slipping and Falling on Wet Floors

 It’s not just icy sidewalks that can lead to slips and falls.
-You should also remember to be cautious of slipping and falling indoors.
+You should also be cautious of slipping and falling indoors.
 As people enter buildings, melted snow and ice can get tracked inside, making the floors wet and slippery.
 Always wipe your feet off as best as possible before entering a building and walk with shorter strides until you’ve reached a carpeted or dry area.

 What to Do if You Are Injured in a Winter Car Accident or Slip and Fall

 Having fun and getting out of the house during the winter months is important, but one wrong move can put you in pain for days, weeks, or even months.
-Simply being aware of potential risks and preparing for accidents significantly reduces your risk for injury.
+Simply being aware of potential risks and preparing for accidents significantly reduces your risk of injury.

 If you are involved in a car accident, ensure you get to safety first.
 Remain on the scene, take photos, and make any witnesses aware of the situation.
 You should also file a report and see a doctor.
 After a slip and fall, you’ll want to take pictures, notify the property owner, make a report, and seek medical treatment.
 Whether you’re in a car accident or slip and fall, you’ll also want to contact an attorney who will ensure you get the compensation you deserve.